Anteater: Interactive Visualization of Program Execution Values in Context: Discussion and Limitations

 \paragraph{Omnicode vs. \oursystem{}} While Omnicode and \oursystem{} both intend to help programmers debug and understand their programs, the two systems differ in their target audience.
 Omnicode aims to help novice users create mental-models to reason about their program's execution and debug unexpected behavior.
 The size and complexity of programs it needs to support for this audience is quite small.
 Thus, Omnicode only supports programs of around 10 variables and 100 execution steps. \oursystem{} aims to help programmers in general.
 Therefore it needs to support different types of programs.

-While \oursystem{} cannot support large software-systems as they produce an unmanageable amount of data, it can support much larger programs than those written by novices, such as those programs written by data scientists.
+While \oursystem{} cannot support large scale software-systems as they produce an unmanageable amount of data, it can support much larger programs than those written by novices, such as those programs written by data scientists. \oursystem{}'s ability to support a program largely depends on the number of function calls and variable assignments that are recorded in the trace.
+We do not know the exact limits of these parameters (as they are very interdependent) but know that \oursystem{} certainly supports programs with up to 225,000 function calls and variable assignments.
+Each function calls and variable assignment is comparable an execution step as described by Omnicode.
+Thus, in contrast to Omnicode which supports programs of around 100 execution steps, \oursystem{} can support programs of at least 225,000 comparable steps.

 Most of the differences between Omnicode and \oursystem{} stem from the fact that they are geared toward different audiences.
-Omnicode supports a live programming environment because its target programs are small whereas a static environment makes more sense for \oursystem{}.
+Omnicode supports a live programming environment because it targets small programs whereas a static environment makes more sense for \oursystem{}.
 Similarly, Omnicode tracks every variable in the program which is infeasible for the larger programs \oursystem{} supports.

+\paragraph{Goal 3} As mentioned earlier, {G3}'s serves as a catch all for debugging tasks that do not fit into the first two goals.
+We acknowledge that a different, more specific, version of {G3} may exist that, when evaluated, would allow us to learn more specific information about how programmers use \oursystem{}.
+However, keeping this goal general allowed us to support any exploratory tasks presented to us by potential participants in the preliminary study.
+This study focused more on observing how people would use \oursystem{} to validate its design rather than evaluating their ability to complete tasks with \oursystem{}.

+\paragraph{Choosing what to track} As stated earlier, \oursystem{} only collects the variables and expressions that the programmer specifies.
+We explicitly chose to do this because it reduces the amount of unnecessary information presented to the programmer.
+However, in some cases, such as when a programmer does not quite know what variable contains the bug, people may want suggestions of variables to inspect or they may want to inspect all variables.
+The problem of automatically suggesting variables and efficiently tracing all program variables remains for future work.
+One possible approach could be to still have the programmer specify variables, but then automatically collect all values that the variables depend on.